rylincoln/developer.fulcrumapp.com/index.md

 * Use the Fulcrum API to create forms and import data to bring down to the mobile client for field survey
 * Pull data from your Fulcrum account into your own visualization, analysis, or database systems, then keep it up to date by using Webhooks
-* Build a custom mobile app that uses Fulcrum forms and includes your own content and workflow
 * Create web mapping applications that display data as it’s collected from Fulcrum mobile in real time
 * And more ...